Biden expected to release rule on ghost guns in days

 The exact timing of the announcement hasn’t been set, the people said.
 They could not discuss the matter publicly and spoke to AP on condition of anonymity.
 The White House declined to comment.

-On Sunday, the Senate's top Democrat, Sen. Chuck Schumer, of New York, implored the administration to move faster.
+On Sunday, the Senate’s top Democrat, Sen. Charles Schumer (N.Y.), implored the administration to move faster.

 “It’s high time for a ghost gun exorcism before the proliferation peaks, and before more people get hurt — or worse,” Schumer said in a statement.
 “My message is a simple one: No more waiting on these proposed federal rules.”
 Ghost guns are “too easy to build, too hard to trace and too dangerous to ignore.”